 DC Water provides a misting tent as a service to the community (minimum group size-100 participants).
-DC Water recommends applying for a permit at least two weeks before the Misting Tent is needed.
-It typically takes one to two weeks for DC Water to process an application.
+DC Water recommends submitting a request at least three weeks before the Misting Tent is needed.
+It typically takes one to two weeks for DC Water to process a request.
+Please note that DC Water processes requests based on a first-come, first-served basis and based on staffing availability.